 - Show Grid: Go to

-).
+View > Show > Grid (or press Ctrl+’/Cmd+’).
 This will display a temporary grid overlay.

 - Snap to Grid: Ensure snapping is enabled by going to

-> Snap To
+View > Snap To > Grid.

 Step 3: Customize the Grid